trustedsec/trevorc2/README.md

     1. trevor2_server.py - edit the file first, and customize, what website you want to clone, etc. The server will clone a website of your choosing and stand up a server.
 This server is browsable by anyone and looks like a legitimate website.
 Contained within the source is parameter that (again is configurable), which contains the instructions for the client.
 Once a client connects, it searches for that parameter, then uses it to execute commands.
     2. trevor2_client.py - all you need in any configurable option is the ability to call out to a website, parse some basic data, and then execute a command and then put the results in a base64 encoded query string parameter to the site.
 That's it, not hard.
+    3. trevor2_client.ps1 - powershell implementation of trevor2_client.py, this allows you to use native PowerShell to interact with Trevor2_Server.

 ## Installation